noob-hackers/hacklock/README.md

 ```
 [+]--Now you need internet connection to continue further process and Turn on your device hotspot to get link...

-[+]--You will recieve patter pin in below image you can see pattern with numbers
+[+]--You will receive patter pin in below image you can see pattern with numbers

 [+]--You can select any option by clicking on your keyboard